hp294/co886-g6-wiki/CO886_G6_Documentation/Background-Research.md

 • abc

 **Colour & Contrast**
 • Some visually impaired users may have difficulty distinguishing between certain colours.
 The most common types of colour blindness are red-green, blue-yellow and complete colour blindness (monochromacy)[1].
 People with red-green colour blindness – the most common variant, may see red as black or brown, which may make red text and components difficult to see clearly, particularly when used against a dark background.
-This suggests removing red from the program would be beneficial to some colour-blind users.
+This suggests removing red from the program would be beneficial to some colour-blind users.<br>
 • Google Accessibility offers a chrome extension that tries to improve web-browsing for the visually impaired[2].
 The available adjustments include “invert colour”, which generally changes a webpage background to black as most websites offer a predominantly white background.
 Another adjustment is “increased contrast” which heightens the contrast between colours.
 These are two adjustments that could be implemented into the HEAT application.